elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/README.md

 # Curtis-Norman-Data-Analytics-Intro-to-SQL-using-Healthcare-Data
-Curtis Norman Data Analytics: Intro to SQL using Healthcare Data.
-I didn't have access to a Microsoft computer, therefore I extrapolated the excel data to PostgreSQL.
+After finishing Jose Portillo's Udemy Course: "The Complete SQL Bootcamp: Go from Zero to Hero" and given my history of working within the healthcare field.
+I pursued a course that combined SQL and healthcare data.
+In this repository, you'll find practice questions from Curtis Norman's "Data Analytics: Intro to SQL using Healthcare Data".